-Windows Movie Maker vs. Windows Live Movie Maker
+Windows Live Movie Maker vs. Windows Movie Maker

-There are many differences between these two versions of video editing software.
+If you're still struggling between Windows Live Maker and Windows Movie Maker, there are many differences between these two versions of video editing software.
 Here are some of the main areas that are different.

 Windows Movie Maker has a simple interface that is made up of a Timeline, Storyboard, and the Preview.
 The Timeline is where you edit the videos and audio, which is done separately.